victoriavo256/stoop-sale/README.md

-💌 an interactive landing page that makes the website experience feel like opening a personal invitation 🌏 an embedded interactive Google Maps image so you know exactly where to go 🗣 5 social share URLs so you can invite your friends and spread the word about this event 🎶 jazzy bgm from pixabay that sets the mood
+💌 an interactive landing page that makes the website experience feel like opening a personal invitation 🌏 an embedded interactive Google Maps image so you know exactly where to go ⏰ a countdown timer to the date and time of the event 🗣 5 social share URLs so you can invite your friends and spread the word about this event 🎶 jazzy bgm from pixabay that sets the mood
 💻 some css animations to add extra visual interest, and also bc they're just fun to code